CONTESTS AND AWARDS

 If you’re encouraged to buy additional goods or services when you enter–critiques, marketability analyses, tickets for an awards banquet, even trophies if you win–it may be a sign that the contest or award is more about making money than honoring writers.

 Some contests/awards are no more than fronts for selling services or merchandise.
-For instance, this one, which requires contestants to buy a coaching package.
-Or this one, which peddles paid critique services to entrants.
-Or this one, where winners must buy their own trophies.
+For instance, this one, where winners must buy their own trophies.

 How frequently does the organization conduct contests?

-Excessive frequency–running a contest every month, or bunches of contests every quarter–can also be a sign of an awards/contest profiteer.
+Excessive frequency–running a contest every month, or bunches of contests every quarter–can also be a sign of a contest mill or an awards/contest profiteer.

 How many categories are there?